 Six fearless predictions for the 2013 season

-The Cowboys are celebrating a convincing finals win over the Broncos (AAP Image/Action Photographics, Colin Whelan).
+The Cowboys celebrate a convincing finals win over the Broncos (AAP Image/Action Photographics, Colin Whelan).

 With the 2013 NRL Season just around the corner, I take a look into the crystal ball and outline my predictions for the coming year.